Operators

 .flatMap { n -> [ number: n, square: n*n, cube: n*n*n ] }

-.view { "${it.key}: ${it.value}" }
+.view { entry -> "${entry.key}: ${entry.value}" }

 number: 1